firefly-zero/docs.fireflyzero.com/content/dev/input.md

 > 'Cause every time we touch, I feel the static.

+The touch pad is located on the left side of the device and controlled by the left thumb.
+It doesn't support multi-touch or pressure detection.

 The `read_pad` function returns the coordinates of the finger on the touch pad if user currently presses it.
 The coordinates are expressed as a pair of X and Y values in the range from -1000 to 1000 (both ends included).
 SDKs also provide a way to convert it into [polar coordinates](https://en.wikipedia.org/wiki/Polar_coordinate_system) using `radius` and `azimuth` methods.

 {{< tabs >}}